 Ideal for high-volume manufacturing, a lithographic printer can run from 3,000 to 6,000 impressions per hour, with the largest sheet size being 18”x24”.
 It can produce detailed and intricate artworks with half-tones, gradients, or a four-color process (a four-color process uses a CMYK color module to create four separate dotted patterns, which when printed on top of each other, yield the required color).
 However, lithographic printing comes with its own limitations.
 It can only accommodate substrates with thickness ranging from 0.003” to 0.020”.
 The printing system is not compatible with metallic or conductive inks.
 Also, the ink used is very transparent, and typically requires extra layers of printing for opacity.

 As multiple factors go into consideration before selecting a suitable printing technique, GMN works closely with each customer to understand the project needs and requirements to determine the best printing solution for every unique application.
-To learn more about our other printing technologies, visit our blog on GMN’s printing capabilities.
+To learn more about our flexo, screen, and digital printing technologies, visit our blog on GMN’s printing capabilities.
+To kick-start a discussion with a GMN expert, request a free design consultation.